kishorengc/ngcwebserver/README.md

 # The webserver to be integrated with Flutter

-# Guides the user for their business use case on following options
+Guides the user for their business use case on following options

+# Options
-# Category
+Category
-#    HPC
+HPC
-#    AI
+AI
-#    ML
+ML
-#    Omniverse - sharing
+Omniverse - sharing

-# Learning Type
+Learning Type

-# Deployment Type
+Deployment Type

-# Model Type
+Model Type

-# Scale
+Scale

-# any other future options
+any other future options

-# will provide them with a list of NCAP IDs
+will provide them with a list of NCAP IDs
-# NCAP - Nvidia Cloud AI Package ID
+NCAP - Nvidia Cloud AI Package ID

-# User can take this ID and deploy it on their favourite environment
+User can take this ID and deploy it on their favourite environment